Skip to main content

 Will a doctor actually treat my issue?

 Yes, when the concern fits the practice and can be managed safely online.
-The goal is to evaluate and treat common ailments online, including non-controlled prescriptions when appropriate.
+If you use QuickVisitMD, your issue is personally reviewed and treated by Ankur Fadia, MD, the only physician in this practice, including non-controlled prescriptions when appropriate.

 Is this a replacement for primary care?